utrgv-software-engineering/hw-ruby-intro/README.md

 You can check your progress on the all the above by running `rspec spec/part3_spec.rb`.

+# 4. Submission

+1. Clone this repo on codio or on your computer and complete the required functions/classes.
+2. Commit and push your solutions to GitHub (make sure you pass all the tests before you do), double check your repo on GitHub and verify the commit went through.
+3. Submit a message in Blackboard telling me you are done with the assignment, e.g. "Assignment Done"

 ## More Challenges

 * Try getting setup with